JOHN HOLCOMB II FURNISHED AIR CHECKS FROM HIS MEDUCI AMX2000 THIRD GENERATION AM STEREO TUNER

 This has the Love Shack original length song track from the B-52's that was never played on radio stations back in the 1980's: WVLG(AM) PART FOUR IN WAV AUDIO FORMAT (56.3MB)

-WLBE(AM) Leesburg-Eustis, Florida USA is another regular station favorite that is listened to by John Holcomb II--this time to the local Uncle Rusty program on February 4, 2014.
-It is a rarity for two locally programed AM music stations to co-exist in the same radio market these days!
+WLBE(AM) Leesburg-Eustis, Florida USA was another regular station favorite that was listened to by John Holcomb II--this time to the local Uncle Rusty program on February 4, 2014.
+It is a rarity for two locally programed AM music stations to co-exist in the same radio market these days; indeed, WLBE was taken permanently silent off-air on Saturday, June 22, 2019 !
 Again, this is in WAV high quality uncompressed loss-less quality audio formatting:WLBE(AM) PART ONE IN WAV AUDIO FORMAT (69.4MB)

 John says, "A bit about WLBE.
 Last year, they hired a new PD to transform this station from a talk format to a hybrid of oldies/talk.
 They don't always have live DJ's, but I made it a point to record when there was one.
 They differentiate themselves from WVLG by leaning [to] older oldies.
 WLBE does stream, and the stream is in stereo.
 I remember last year on the radio discussions board there being talk of putting the station on in AM stereo, but if my memory serves me right, [they were] not being sure how to get the studio to transmitter link in stereo."